Adam-Hodgins/FFXIV-Leve-Profits/ReadMe.md

-## If running this for the first time, youll need to run the following in your environment to get the required dependencies
+## If running this for the first time, youll need to run the following to get the required dependencies

 ```pip install selenium requests pandas openpyxl```